 Some ejidos within the RBMM, like El Rosario and Cierro Prieto (where Sierra Chincua is located), directly benefit from monarch tourism.
 But other communities do not have a monarch sanctuary and see no direct benefits from tourism.

 Even within the communities that benefit from tourism, stark divisions remain.
 Typically, only ejidatarios have the right to work in the sanctuaries and receive income from tourism.
-While many original ejidatarios have passed away or are elderly, their sons inherent the designation.
+While many original ejidatarios have passed away or are elderly, their sons inherit the designation.
 Those who are not descended from ejidatarios see fewer benefits from tourism.

 In the case of El Rosario, an ejido that was founded in 1936, the 240 ejidatarios take turns participating in the butterfly sanctuary management.
 Each year, 80 ejidatarios work in the sanctuary.
 This means every three years, an ejidatario will directly benefit from the admission fees and tips from visitors who come to see the butterflies.
 One study found that they earned on average 20,000 pesos (1,000 USD) during each year they participate.
 The sanctuary receives about 150,000 visitors a year.